 The most common side effects of IMFINZI when used alone in adults with NSCLC that cannot be removed by surgery include cough, feeling tired, inflammation in the lungs, upper respiratory tract infections, shortness of breath, and rash.

-The most common side effects of IMFINZI when used with platinum-containing chemotherapy in adults with NSCLC that can be removed by surgery include low red blood cells (anemia), nausea, constipation, feeling tired, rash, muscle or bone pain.
+The most common side effects of IMFINZI when used with platinum-containing chemotherapy in adults with NSCLC that can be removed by surgery include low red blood cells (anemia), nausea, constipation, feeling tired, muscle or bone pain, and rash.

 The most common side effects of IMFINZI when used in combination with IMJUDO and platinum-containing chemotherapy in adults with metastatic NSCLC include nausea, feeling tired or weak, muscle or bone pain, decreased appetite, rash, and diarrhea.

-The most common side effects of IMFINZI when used with other anticancer medicines in people with extensive-stage small cell lung cancer (ES-SCLC) include nausea, hair loss, and feeling tired or weak.
+The most common side effects of IMFINZI when used with etoposide and either carboplatin or cisplatin in adults with extensive-stage small cell lung cancer (ES-SCLC) include nausea, hair loss, and feeling tired or weak.

-The most common side effects of IMFINZI when used with other anticancer medicines in people with biliary tract cancer (BTC) include feeling tired, nausea, constipation, decreased appetite, stomach (abdominal) pain, rash, and fever.
+The most common side effects of IMFINZI when used with gemcitabine and cisplatin in adults with biliary tract cancer (BTC) include feeling tired, nausea, constipation, decreased appetite, stomach (abdominal) pain, rash, and fever.

-The most common side effects of IMFINZI and IMJUDO in people with unresectable hepatocellular carcinoma (uHCC) include rash, diarrhea, feeling tired, itchiness, muscle or bone pain, and stomach (abdominal) pain.
+The most common side effects of IMFINZI and IMJUDO in adults with unresectable hepatocellular carcinoma (uHCC) include rash, diarrhea, feeling tired, itchiness, muscle or bone pain, and stomach (abdominal) pain.

-The most common side effects of IMFINZI when used with platinum-containing chemotherapy in adults with endometrial cancer include inflammation of the nerves causing numbness, weakness, tingling or burning pain of the arms and legs, muscle or bone pain, nausea, hair loss, feeling tired, stomach (abdominal) pain, constipation, rash, decreased level of magnesium in the blood, increased liver function tests, diarrhea, vomiting, cough, decreased level of potassium in the blood, shortness of breath, headache, increased level of alkaline phosphate in the blood, and decreased appetite.
+The most common side effects of IMFINZI when used with carboplatin and paclitaxel in adults with endometrial cancer include inflammation of the nerves causing numbness, weakness, tingling or burning pain of the arms and legs, muscle or bone pain, nausea, hair loss, feeling tired, stomach (abdominal) pain, constipation, rash, decreased level of magnesium in the blood, increased liver function tests, diarrhea, vomiting, cough, decreased level of potassium in the blood, shortness of breath, headache, and increased level of alkaline phosphate in the blood.

 Tell your healthcare provider if you have any side effect that bothers you or that does not go away.
 These are not all the possible side effects of IMFINZI and IMJUDO.
 Ask your healthcare provider or pharmacist for more information.